 Formal research experience is not required to submit a project.
 Have you implemented and/or evaluated a program to improve patient care?
 Have you undertaken any project that may enhance the practice of pharmacy in hospitals and other collaborative healthcare settings?
 If so, please submit it for consideration.

-3. If I volunteer as project awards appraiser, what happens if I am unable to provide an objective review because of the identity of the applicant(s) or source of the project?
+3. If I volunteer as an appraiser, what happens if I am unable to provide an objective review because of the identity of the applicant(s) or source of the project?

-Appraisers are asked to contact the Membership & Awards Administrator, who will make arrangements to send the submission to another appraiser.
+Appraisers are asked to contact the Membership & Awards Administrator, who will send the submission to another appraiser.